Flavours Of Myanmar

-Inle Lake – Located in the heart of the Shan Plateau, 900 metres above sea level, Inle Lake is 22km long and 10km across, and is inhabited by many different ethnic nationals of the area.
+Located in the heart of the Shan Plateau, 900 meters above sea level, Inle Lake is inhabited by many different ethnic nationals of the area.
 The Intha people are the Lake dwellers who are unique for their traditional leg rowing style that attracts many visitors.
 Each side is banked by tall hills creating a stunningly beautiful expanse of water surrounded by a unique community of 17 villages.
 Visitors to the area can also experience life on the lake by staying in the numerous hotels and guesthouses perched on stilts out on the water.
 Bargain-hunters can chose from the array of silk weaves and silver from lakeside workshops available at markets that move from village to village.